 Consumer Affairs Australia and New Zealand – Review of the Australian Consumer Law

 This review looks at the content of the Australian Consumer Law, particularly whether the protections are adequate or need reform.
-There are two stages to the consultation and the review will conclude with CAANZ tabling its report to Federal Parliament in March 2017.
+There were two stages to the consultation, which was undertaken by the Consumer Affairs Australia and New Zealand (CAANZ).

 CAANZ collated responses to the issues paper and produced an Interim Report, which distilled down the issues that they deemed important/ practical for reform.
 The second involved responses to the Interim Report, to which we did another submission.
 You can view our second submission in PDF (22-page, 917 KB) or Word (22-page, 102 KB) format.